 "In traditional zombie folklore, salt could sometimes help zombies become 'normal' again, so maybe they just have a lack of sodium; low salt values are linked with muscle problems," Hanley says.

 Keep the salty snacks coming.
-Every multipack of chips you demolish will be keeping you limber.
+Every multipack of crisps you demolish will be keeping you limber.

-It’s here—the great zombie zpocalypse.
-Society’s breaking down, the news is spewing out zombie-related push notifications, the undead line the streets.
+It’s here – The Great British Zombie Apocalypse.
+Society’s breaking down, BBC News is spewing out zombie-related push notifications, the undead line the streets.
 The whole shebang.

-Conventional survival logic points to now as being the best to head off to the countryside; but you, brave zombie-to-be, must fight that flighty urge.
+Conventional survival logic reckons now’s best to head off to the countryside; but you, brave zombie-to-be, must fight that flighty urge.

 For all its pitfalls, London’s a smorgasbord of over 8 million juicy brains.
 When it all kicks off, only an idiot would strand themselves out in the Peak District, or, like, Norfolk, just to inevitably get bitten by an outlier.